Clients’ rights and obligations under the taxation laws

 All original documents obtained from you as a result of this engagement shall remain your property.
 However, we reserve the right to make copies of the original documents for our records.

 Our engagement may result in the production of documents provided to you in either hard copy or electronic format.
 Ownership of these documents will vest in you.
-All other documents and data produced by us in respect of this engagement will remain the property of the firm and will be held for a minimum of 5 years after this engagement has ceased.
+All other documents and data produced by us in respect of this engagement, including general working papers, general ledger and draft documents will remain the property of the firm.

 Conflict of Interest